Wjmoore32001/EzyReadComics/docs/development-log.md

   - Skips future-dated issues because upcoming Marvel pages may be incomplete.
   - Can reduce a run's issue count to the currently released count when future-dated issues are found during normal filling, avoiding repeated checks for intentionally skipped upcoming issues.
 - Updated issue credit direction:
-  - Writer is prioritized for browse and strict validation.
+  - Writer is prioritized for strict validation.
   - Other listed credits such as Artist, Penciller, Inker, Colorist, Letterer, Cover Artist, and Editor are still collected when Marvel provides them.
-- Updated browse and detail-page direction to match the new issue model:
-  - Title is not part of normal issue display.
-  - Published date replaces store date.
-  - Cover date is not shown as a normal user-facing field.
-  - Writer is the only dedicated issue credit column in browse-style issue tables.

 ### 2026-07-11